Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: -developed matrices

-There are two equivalent methods to construct $H^2$-developed matrices. \begin{itemize} \item[Method I:] Compute extensions \eqref{ext7} and then replace $G$ with $\widetilde{G}$ acting permutationally on $X$ and $Y$.
-The matrices will be now $H^1$-developed w.r.t. $\widetilde{G}$, and we can use the $H^1$ machinery of \S 3 to compute our CDMs.
-There is a hidden condition here, that $Z$ should be mapped to $Triv$ by the constructed monomial cover.
-We will see below that not all extensions are suitable for this purpose.
-Those that are not suitable violate this hidden condition. \item[Method II:] Try to construct all restricted monomial covers \eqref{diag7} directly from $G$, using Cohomology. \end{itemize} In both ways, we will need to use the second cohomology group of $G$.
-We will proceed with Method II, and at certain points we will explain the equivalents in Method I.\\
+There are two equivalent methods to construct $H^2$-developed matrices. \begin{itemize} \item[Method I:] Compute extensions \eqref{ext7} and then replace $G$ with a cover $\widetilde{G}$ acting permutationally on $X$ and $Y$.
+The construction will proceed by $H^1$-development with respect to $\widetilde{G}$, using machinery of \S 3 to compute CDMs.
+But beware that not all extensions $\widetilde{G}$ will work.
+In any suitable extension, $Z$ must be mapped to $Triv$ by the constructed monomial cover.
+We will see below that this is a significant constraint.\\ \item[Method II:] Try to construct all restricted monomial covers \eqref{diag7} directly from $G$, using Cohomology. \end{itemize} In both methods, we will need to use the second cohomology group of $G$.
+We will proceed below with Method II, and at certain points we will explain the equivalents with Method I.\\